-The controlled air flow function is enabled when the controlled air flow input, terminal 22 or via Status and fault messages for PROFIBUS DP, is activated.
+The controlled air flow function is enabled when the controlled air flow input, terminal 22 or via PROFIBUS, is activated.
 Cold air is fed to the combustion chamber, e.g. for cooling.

-Following the air pressure switch DL "no flow" state check, the BCU 370 starts the fan and opens the butterfly valve to the Open position.
+Following the air pressure switch DL rest position check, the BCU 370 starts the fan and opens the butterfly valve to the Open position.
 The pressure switch for air DL monitors the air pressure.

-If the start-up signal $(\vartheta)$ is applied during controlled air flow, the burner is started.
-If the elapsed controlled air flow time is at least as long as the set pre-purge time, the burner starts immediately after the Ignition position has been reached.
+If the start-up signal (θ) is applied during controlled air flow, the burner is started.
+If the elapsed controlled air flow time is at least as long as the set pre-purge time, the burner starts immediately after the Ignition position has been approached.
 If it is shorter, the total air volume is supplied until the end of the pre-purge time.